Skip to Content

 A White jury candidate who also had a close family member prosecuted for murder had also been stricken for the same reason, Gowdy told the judge at the time.
 Moore’s counsel did not raise any challenges with Gowdy’s stated reasons at the time when asked by the trial court, according to the state.

-In a brief filed Tuesday with the Supreme Court, the South Carolina attorney general argued it is too late for Moore to raise the issue of jurors’ race because it was not mentioned in some earlier appeals.
+In a brief filed Tuesday with the Supreme Court, the South Carolina attorney general argued it was too late for Moore to raise the issue of jurors’ race because it had not been mentioned in some earlier appeals.
 Moore’s attorneys responded Wednesday the case’s “unique procedural backdrop” should allow the justices to consider their arguments.

 CNN reached out to Gowdy for comment Thursday.
 The GOP state attorney general’s and governor’s offices have not responded to CNN’s request for comment on Moore’s petition to the nation’s high court.